 Best Practices for Opening a Sports Training Academy

-This article was written by Alexus Jimson-Miller, Product Designer at Upper Hand
+This article on sports training academy was written by Alexus Jimson-Miller, Product Designer at Upper Hand

 As an athlete, I often wondered how my coaches became so successful at what they did.
 It seemed that they always had a plan; all of my training partners were on the same page, we were getting better every day, and we could tell they shared our love for the sport.